DrDrZ95/ManusProject/docs/api_documentation.md

-# DeepSeek R1 1.5B Model API Documentation
+# Qwen2-7B-Instruct Model API Documentation

-This document provides comprehensive documentation for the DeepSeek R1 1.5B model API.
+This document provides comprehensive documentation for the Qwen2-7B-Instruct model API.

 ## API Overview

-The DeepSeek R1 1.5B model is deployed as a RESTful API service using FastAPI.
-The API runs on port 2025 and provides endpoints for text generation using the DeepSeek R1 1.5B language model.
+The Qwen2-7B-Instruct model is deployed as a RESTful API service using FastAPI.
+The API runs on port 2025 and provides endpoints for text generation using the Qwen2-7B-Instruct language model.

 ## API Endpoints